prometheus-protocol/prometheus-protocol/README.md

 Prometheus Protocol is a full-featured, on-chain OAuth2 provider built for the Internet Computer.
 It enables developers to secure their applications using the industry-standard **Authorization Code Flow with PKCE**, allowing users to log in with their Internet Identity and grant specific permissions to third-party applications.

-The system is designed for modern, self-service developer workflows, featuring **Dynamic Client Registration** and a simple, fee-based activation model.
+The system is designed for modern, self-service developer workflows, featuring **Dynamic Client Registration**.
 It issues standards-compliant JSON Web Tokens (JWTs) that can be verified by any resource server in the ecosystem, providing a decentralized and robust foundation for authentication and authorization.

 ## Current Status: Phase 0 Complete